jethornton/flexgui/docs_flex/source/ini.rst

 To add keyboard jog increment to Flex GUI add the following to the FLEXGUI section.
 The keys 0 through the maximum index position will set the index position in the Jog Modes Combobox.
 A maximum of 10 positions can be used 0-9.
+The Jog Modes Combobox must have jog increments set in the INI section [FLEXGUI] JOG_INCREMENTS.

-To change the jog increment the control must be in manual mode and the Ctrl key must be pressed and held as you press a number key.
+To change the jog increment the control must be out of E-Stop and in manual mode and the Ctrl key must be pressed and held as you press a number key.

 .. code-block:: text